-Virgin River, Washington County • No limit on smallmouth bass.
+Virgin River, Washington County

+No limit on smallmouth bass.

-River, Summit County
+Weber River, Summit County

-(a) From the first I-80 bridge upstream from Echo Reservoir (near Exit 164) upstream to the I-80 bridge near Wanship (near Exit 156).
+(a) From the first I-80 bridge upstream from Echo Reservoir (near Exit 164) upstream to the I-80 bridge near Wanship (near Exit 156):

-- Limit 2 trout. - Artificial flies and lures only.

-(b) From the Great Salt Lake to Echo Reservoir dam.

-All cutthroat trout-or trout with cutthroat markings-must be immediately released.
-To learn how to identify cutthroat trout in this water, see the description of Bonneville cutthroat trout on page 50.
+- Limit 2 trout. - · Artificial flies and lures only. - (b) From the Great Salt Lake to Echo Reservoir dam: - All cutthroat trout-or trout with cutthroat markings-must be immediately released.
+To learn how to identify cutthroat trout in this water, see the description of Bonneville cutthroat trout on page 50. - Common carp are the only nongame fish allowed to be taken.

-West Fork Duchesne River, Duchesne and Wasatch counties

-From the confluence with North Fork upstream to the headwaters, including Wolf Creek.
+West Fork Duchesne River, Duchesne and Wasatch counties From the confluence with Wolf Creek upstream to the headwaters, excluding Wolf Creek.

 - Limit 4 trout, only 2 may be cutthroat trout or trout with cutthroat markings.
-To learn how to identify cutthroat trout in this water, see the description of Colorado River cutthroat trout on page 51. - Artificial flies and lures only. - CLOSED May 15 through 6 a.m. on the second Saturday of July.
+To learn how to identify cutthroat trout in this water, see the description of Colorado River cutthroat trout on page 51. - · Artificial flies and lures only. - CLOSED May 15 through 6 a.m. on the second Saturday of July.

 Wheeler Creek, Weber County

-From the confluence with the Ogden River upstream to SR-39 (approximately one-quarter mile).
+From the confluence with the Ogden River

+upstream to SR-39 (approximately one-quarter

+mile).

 CLOSED TO FISHING.